NICMx/Jool/en/usr-flags-global.md

 If `--address-dependent-filtering` is OFF, _J_ will allow _n4b_'s packet to pass.
 If `--address-dependent-filtering` is ON, _J_ will drop _n4b_'s packet and respond with a "Communication Administratively Prohibited" ICMP error.
 This effectively wrecks any IPv4-started communication attempts, even if there are BIB entries (static or otherwise).

 * If you're using the NAT64 to publish a IPv6-only service to the IPv4 Internet, it makes sense for `--address-dependent-filtering` to be OFF.
 This is because clients are expected to find out about the IPv6 service on their own, and the server doesn't normally start packet streams.
-* If you're using the NAT64 to allow IPv6 nodes to browse the IPv4 Internet, it makes sense for `--address-dependent-filtering` to be ON.
-This is because clients choose their ports at random; it is suspicious for random outsider nodes to guess these ports.

-`--address-dependent-filtering` ON might break NAT traversal methods like STUN (or at least make some operation modes impossible).
+* If you're using the NAT64 to allow IPv6 nodes to browse the IPv4 Internet, please consider the recommendation on [RFC6888 REQ-7](https://tools.ietf.org/html/rfc6888#section-3) before setting `--address-dependent-filtering` to ON.
+While it's true that  clients choose their ports at random, so it is suspicious for random outsider nodes to guess these ports, `--address-dependent-filtering` ON might break NAT traversal methods like STUN (or at least make some operation modes impossible) or it might impair some games and peer-to-peer applications.

 ### `--drop-icmpv6-info`